 Build size: 10 x 10 x 10 inches (25.4 x 25.4 x 25.4 cm)

 Metal binder jetting is a 3D printing technology that uses a print head to deposit a liquid binding agent onto a bed of metal powder to create a solid part layer by layer.
-It offers fast build speeds, low cost, and the ability to produce complex geometries with high accuracy and good surface finish, making it suitable for a wide range of applications in the shipbuilding and maritime industry, including prototyping and production parts.
+It offers fast build speeds, low cost, and the ability to produce complex geometries with high accuracy and good surface finish, making it suitable for a wide range of applications in the oil and gas industry, including prototyping and production parts.

 Build size: 15 x 10 x 10 inches (38.1 x 25.4 x 25.4 cm)